IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 *  Category Tooltip which renders combined tooltips for all series at a given date

 *  Item Tooltip which renders an individual tooltip for each series at a given date

-You can find more information on the Tooltip Layer in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](financial-chart-annotation-and-interaction-layers.html#CategoryTooltipLayer)